Skip to main content

 MSPB will not collect personal information (your name, email address, your mailing address, your telephone number) when you visit our sites unless you choose to provide that information.
 Even then, the personal information that you provide on an MSPB website will be used only for the purpose for which you provided it, as MSPB does not track or record information about individuals and their visits.

 MSPB will revise or update our website privacy policy if our practices change.
-Please refer back to this page for the latest information and the effective date(s).
+Please refer to this page for the latest information and effective date(s).

 Information Collected and Stored Automatically